broadinstitute/longbow/docs/commands/demultiplex.md

   -o, --out-base-name TEXT  base name for output files  [default:
                             longbow_demultiplexed]
   -m, --model TEXT          Models to use to demultiplex the input bam file.
-                            If specified, must be specified at least twice.
-                            [default: mas10, mas15]
-  --help                    Show this message and exit.
+                            Given model must either be a Longbow built-in model, or a valid Longbow model json file.
+If specified, this option must be specified at least twice.  [default: mas10, mas15] --help                    Show this message and exit.
 ```